Adron/adron.github.io/_working/contents/articles/thrashing-code-answers-09-18-2017/index.md

 > Answer: Here are three types of roads specifically to solve for in a first attempt.
 These are specified just to have a starting point.

+**NOTE:** I added pictures of the road types by using [Street Mix](https://streetmix.net/).
+If you're interested in road alignments then this tool might consume a few hours of your day, so beware!

+<span class="more"></span>

 <div class="image float-right">
     [![Country Road](country-road.png)](https://streetmix.net/)
 </div>

 > * Country roadway: Two lanes, no parking spaces, and no area to pull off on.
 Each lane has a capacity of ~800-1200 cars per hour.
 Traffic on the particular road is about 8000 per day.

+**Note:** I added a tram to the picture, but it is not there for calculation reasons.
+It's there merely because I wanted to have a tram there.
+The focus on this is still entirely the public roadway to the left of the tram.)

 <div class="image float-right">
     [![City Arterial](city-arterial.png)](https://streetmix.net/)